xabbu42/Master/arbeit.md

 of formulas $⊟_iA$ with negative polarity in the original G3s proof.
-As G3s enjoys the subformula property, that means all inputs used in the proof thus constructed are actually also inputs in the final formula of the proof, a property which does not hold for all derivations as discussed above.
+As G3s enjoys the subformula property, that means all inputs used in the proof thus constructed are actually also inputs in the final formula of the proof, a property which does not necessarily hold for all derivations as discussed above.
 We have to assume without proof that this definition of inputs somehow matches the exact definition given in the context of G3lp proofs.
 That is, there exists a G3lp proof for a G3s proof where only realizations of formulas with negative polarity are introduced by $(⊃ :)_t$.
-Given this stipulations and assumptions, the following sketch of a proof tries to argue for the necessity of prehistoric cycles for the expanded definition of self-referentiality:
+Given this stipulations and assumptions, the following sketch of a proof tries to argue for the necessity of prehistoric cycles for the expanded definition of
+self-referentiality:

 \Begin{conjecture}
 If a S4−theorem $A$ has a left-prehistoric-cycle-free G3s−proof, then